Book Training at Haldon Forest Park

 CLASSES & WALKS

-The class runs on Mondays, 12.45- 2 pm, and includes 50 minutes of Nordic fitness walking (to raise the heart rate, making good use of the forest's many hills) followed by 20 minutes of functional fitness (strength, agility & balance) training - all set within the trees.
+The class includes 50 minutes of fitness walking, using Nordic or other poles (to raise the heart rate, followed by 20 minutes of functional fitness (strength, agility & balance) training - all set within the trees.

 NORDIC WALKING